OFFLINE-GmbH/oc-microcart-plugin/README.md

 * Multi currency support
 * Stock management
 * Shipping rules
-* lots of other extended eCommerce features
+* ... and lots of other extended eCommerce features

 If you are looking for a full featured eCommerce solution for October CMS check out [OFFLINE.Mall](https://github.com/OFFLINE-GmbH/oc-mall-plugin).